aayusharora14/AayushArora14/README.md

 - 🔭 I'm currently working on a revolutionary project called **InvestoHub**, where I'm making investing in Property, Gold, and Bitcoin more accessible and fun!
 I'm also adding a real-time news service to keep you informed.

 ## 🌟 About Me
-- 🎓 Bachelor of Engineering in Computer Science from Manipal University Jaipur.
+- 🎓 **Bachelor of Engineering in Computer Science from Manipal University Jaipur**.

 🌱 I'm always learning and improving my coding skills.
-The tech world never stops, and I'm on a never-ending journey to stay up-to-date.
+The tech world never stops & I'm on a never-ending journey to stay up-to-date.

 👯 I'm looking to collaborate on exciting open-source projects.
 If you have a cool idea, let's bring it to life together!